davidlamt/personal-blog/content/post/personal-thoughts/30-year-without-social-media.md

 How often do we wish that we had more time in a day to tackle more tasks?

-Well, I would have accomplished more of my goals if I had not been sitting in my chair, scrolling through Facebook.
+Well, I would have accomplished more of my goals if I had not been scrolling through Facebook all the time.
 I would have gained more out of my college education if I had not been looking at what others said on Twitter and actually paid attention to lectures.

-How about getting more sleep instead of going through my Snapchat feed?
-Maybe I would have stayed awake during class and avoided using social media to keep my eyes open.
+How about getting more sleep instead of going through Snapchat stories?
+Maybe I would have been able to stay awake during class and avoid using social media to keep my eyes open.
 What a vicious cycle. 🙁

+### Fear of Missing Out

+FOMO.
+It is real.
+I have witnessed this first hand when someone close to me expressed that they were not doing enough compared to their friends.

+I can see how people can experience the fear of missing out when they are constantly bombarded by all the cool things their friends are doing and posting to social media.

+Sure, the cool things they are doing are probably pretty awesome.
+However, why should you feel that you are missing out by not doing the same things?
+To be honest, I attribute this feeling to a **lack of self-confidence**.

+Not to bash on others - I have had the same feeling when comparing my life to others according to social media.
+Even so, we need to realize that most people post only the good moments for others to see.

+Furthermore, is your own life not awesome itself?
+Yes, you are doing fantastic things every day as well!
+Maybe they have became normal to you but they are still amazing nonethless!

 ## A Changed Person

+One of the simple revelations I have made in the past year is that social media is **absolutely not necessary for me**.

+Although, I have to admit that deactivating and closing all my social media accounts may have been a bit extreme.
+However, what matters is that it worked for me.

+At this point, I *rarely* think about social media and I do not find myself habitually opening up such applications anymore.
+Those life-sucking, time-wasting monsters no longer have their grips on me.

+A bit late for a disclaimer but I do not have anything against those who do use social media.
+This was the right path for me but I understand that everyone has their own opinions.

+I agree with the following philosophy: **have expectations of no one except yourself**.

+### Awkwardness Acceptance

+**It is only awkward if you make it awkward**.

+Truer words have never been spoken.

+Nowadays, I am more conscious of my phone usage when I am out with others.
+I give my best effort into avoiding touching my mobile device when there are opportunities for conversation.

+To be honest, it is still difficult not to pull out my phone when conversation slows down or when other people do so.
+However, I am going to continue to stick to my plan.
+I will stare at you while you look at your phone. 🙂

+### Where Has My Time Gone?!

+Okay, this is one area where I am still questioning where my time has gone.

+Now that I am not spending as much time on social media, all that time should go into productive tasks, right?

+Not quite.

+While it is true that I am reaching my goals a bit quicker, it is not at the rate at which it should seem.
+All the "free" time that came from removing social media is not evenly distributed into productive goals.

+Regretfully, I do find myself slacking off with some of that extra time every now and then.
+However, I do subscribe to the belief that we need time to relax and have fun.
+As a result, I now subscribe to the following statement.

+**It is not a waste of time if you plan on doing it**.

+### Fear Not

+I no longer seek social acceptance or to compare myself to others on social media.

+I am confident in who I am and what I do.
+I make great strides towards my goals and have awesome adventures, regardless of what my friends are doing.

+Of course, I am still in the process of building up my confidence in other areas of my life as well.
+It will probably be a lifelong journey but that is fine with me.
+I am striving to become someone who is **not defined by the expectations of others**.

+## Closing Thoughts